Hotel Metropole, Vienna

 Hotel Metropole was a hotel in Vienna, Austria that was constructed in 1871–73.
 It was destroyed during World War II after serving as the Vienna headquarters of the Gestapo from 1938.
-The address was Morzinplatz, in the I. District Innere Stadt.
+The address was Morzinplatz, in the 1st District Innere Stadt.

 History

 The hotel was built for the Vienna World Exhibition and was designed by Carl Schumann and Ludwig Tischler.
 The four-story building was richly decorated with Corinthian columns, caryatids and atlases.
 The inner court was glassed over and had a richly decorated dining hall.

-After the Anschluss of Austria to Nazi Germany in March 1938, the hotel was confiscated by the Gestapo who made it their headquarters.
+After the Anschluss of Austria to Nazi Germany in March 1938, the hotel was confiscated from its Jewish owners by the Gestapo who made it their headquarters.
 With a staff of 900 (80 per cent of whom were recruited from the Austrian police), it was the largest Gestapo office outside of Berlin.
 Many people, especially Jews, were interrogated or tortured there.
-During the war the building was hit by a bomb and burned down and ultimately the ruins were demolished to eliminate any memory of the building.
+At the end of the war, on March 12, 1945, the building was hit and burned during an Allied aerial bombardment of Vienna; ultimately, the ruins were demolished to eliminate any memory of the building.

 In 1951 a memorial stone was erected by concentration camp survivors, which was then replaced in 1985 with a bigger monument financed by the city of Vienna.
 The monument consists of granite blocks from the quarry of the former concentration camp at Mauthausen and a bronze statue symbolising a survivor.
 The inscription comes from the president of the association of the survivors of the concentration camps Wilhelm Steiner and reads:

 (German) "Hier stand das Haus der Gestapo.
 Es war für die Bekenner Österreichs die Hölle.
 Es war für viele von ihnen der Vorhof des Todes.
 Es ist in Trümmer gesunken wie das Tausendjährige Reich. Österreich aber ist wiederauferstanden und mit ihm unsere Toten, die unsterblichen Opfer."

 (English) "Here stood the House of the Gestapo.
 To those who believed in Austria it was hell.
 To many it was the gates to death.
 It sank into ruins just like the 'Thousand Year Reich'.
 But Austria was resurrected and with her our dead, the immortal victims."